 Days ago, the church assigned a new task to one of my young brothers.
 He used to be in a poor condition, but since the arrangement, he was transformed into a new man, more energetic in mind and more confident in word.
-One day, he communicated to me with a tone, expression and manner that left me deeply irritated.
-I knew he communicated God’s will and spoke truly about me, but I just couldn’t listen to him, let alone accept what he said.
-As I was about to erupt, I suddenly saw myself in him and remembered the tone and expression I used several months ago when I communicated with my brother.
-No wonder I was regarded as condescending.
-What he felt was sincere, and I have now felt the same disgust that he experienced from me—like the nauseous feeling of eating a dead fly.
-God arranged such an environment to enable me to see this truth: A man with good intentions but an unchanged disposition has no place for God in his heart, thus, what he reveals is natural, and the embodiment of his satanic disposition.
-Right then, I remembered something from Christ’s communion: “Knowing yourself is: The more you feel you have done well in a certain area, the more you think you have done the right thing in a certain area, the more you think you can satisfy God’s intentions in a certain area, and the more you think you are worthy of boasting in a certain area—the more it is worth for you to know yourself in these areas and the more it is worth for you to dig deep into them to see what impurities there are and what things cannot satisfy God’s intentions” (“Knowing Yourself Requires Knowing Your Deep-rooted Thoughts and Views” in Records of Christ’s Talks).
-By this, God means to teach men to understand the lack of purity in their words and actions.
-Because men are naturally rebellious and are an enemy to God, their actions, unless corrected by truth, are naturally resistant to God.
-Those who think their behaviors are in accordance with the truth and beyond reproach, are actually unchanged in disposition, and not yet perfected by God.
-They are still opposing God in terms of their inner essence and they are revealing their satanic disposition.
-There are so many impurities in men that need to be dissected, recognized and addressed.
-Now as I look back upon my communication with that brother, I had justified my correctness by my good intentions, but I failed to notice that I took a false stance in my communication.
-I placed myself as the master of truth, someone who can tell whether others are behaving normally, and who discerns perfectly; I pressed hard on my listener for acceptance and labeled him as “not being a truth seeker” at the slightest sign of disagreement.
-What have I revealed?
-Arrogance, harshness, oppression, discipline—the disgusting and repulsive dispositions of Satan.
-Is there any difference between what I have revealed and the political oppressions in numerous political movements whipped onward by the great red dragon?
-The great red dragon relied on nothing but its own intentions when it planted accusations and subjected people to brutal oppressions.
-I didn’t truly pray to God or seek His guidance before I communicated with my brother, nor did I validate whether he was truly at fault before I drew on my previous impression, attributed his fruitless performance to an existence under evil’s influence, and pressed hard for his acceptance of accusation.
-Now I realize that my inherent nature is identical to that of the great red dragon—every move I made, my looks and manners of speech all reeked with the arrogant dispositions which are typically revealed in the great red dragon.
-How can I be of benefit to men with my rotten disposition?
-How could the Holy Spirit work through me?
-Without His work, how can I expect to bring forth fruit with my communication?
-Now I see that communication was fruitless, not because of the brother’s rejection of truth, but because I didn’t place God in my heart and I was not a correct man before God.
-What I revealed was not only detested by God, but also by men.
+One day, when he was fellowshiping with me, his tone, expression and manner left me feeling deeply uncomfortable.
+I knew that he fellowshiped God’s will and spoke truly about my issues, but I just couldn’t listen to him, let alone accept what he said.
+As I was about to erupt and contradict him, I suddenly saw myself in him and remembered the tone and expression I used several months ago when I fellowshiped with that other brother.
+No wonder he’d said I was condescending.
+It now seemed that what he felt was real, and I was even able to appreciate the same disgust that he’d felt seeing me act that way—like the nauseous feeling of eating a dead fly.
+Not until then did I realize that a man with an unchanged disposition has no place for God in his heart, then even if he has good intentions, what he reveals is nothing but his naturalness and satanic disposition.
+Right then, I remembered God’s words: “The key to self-reflection and knowing yourself is this: The more you feel that in certain areas you have done well or have done the right thing, and the more you think you can satisfy God’s will or are worthy of boasting in certain areas, then the more it is worth it for you to know yourself in those areas and the more it is worth it for you to dig deep into them to see what impurities exist in you, as well as what things in you cannot satisfy God’s will” (“Only by Knowing Your Misguided Views Can You Know Yourself” in Records of Christ’s Talks).
+God’s words enabled me to understand that the more I thought myself correct in the things I did, the more I needed to examine and know myself with these things.
+For after we were corrupted by Satan, our hearts became filled with satanic poisons, our natures became wholly rebellious and defiant to God, and so if our actions are not tempered by the judgment and chastisement of God’s words, then they will surely defy God.
+Even if we ourselves believe that what we do accords with the truth and there is nothing wrong with it, because our dispositions have not changed, our nature and essence will be antagonistic to God, and everything we reveal will still be our satanic corrupt dispositions.
+So, there are so many impurities in us that need to be analyzed, recognized and addressed.
+Now as I look back upon my expressions when I fellowshiped with that brother, I had justified that I had been right by my good intentions, but I failed to notice that I took an incorrect stance in my fellowship.
+I regarded myself as the master of truth, believing that I could tell what his state was, that all the issues and states I brought to his attention were accurate, and then forcibly making him accept what I was saying.
+But the moment he contradicted me, I then labeled him as someone who did not pursue the truth.
+From my actions, I saw that I had been haughty and hard, and that I had constrained and lectured others—the disgusting and repulsive dispositions of Satan.
+What was the difference between what I had revealed and the political criticism launched by the CCP?
+The CCP acts indiscriminately, going by its own intentions when making accusations and subjecting people to forced criticism.
+I didn’t truly pray to God or seek His guidance before I fellowshiped with that brother, nor did I make certain that what he had been revealing was indeed what I’d thought; instead, I went by my own imagining and condemned him, believing that he must be living in a state of wickedness, which had led him to achieve nothing in his duties, and I pressed hard for him to acknowledge that what I’d said was true.
+I found out that every move I made, the way I looked and spoke—it all reeked of the arrogant disposition of Satan.
+How could I be of benefit to others when giving them fellowship with such a corrupt disposition?
+How could the Holy Spirit work on me?
+Without His work, how could I expect my fellowship to achieve results just by relying on myself?
+Only then did I see that the reason my fellowship had been fruitless had not been because of the brother’s rejection of truth, but rather because I did not have a God-fearing heart, because I’d taken a wrong position, and I had not only made God hate me, but had also disgusted other people.